Apeehal/copper_percipitation_strengthening_in_steel/README.md

 # copper_percipitation_strengthening_in_steel
-This python script models the change in strength of a piece of steel with copper percipitates using the jackson-reed model
+These python scripts model the growth and change in strength of a piece of steel with copper percipitates across various different papers.